About the project

 The project aims and structure

 The Innovate Project is a four year pan-UK study funded at £1.9million by the ESRC (Economic and Social Research Council) which is exploring how social care and other safeguarding agencies are innovating to address the extra-familial risks and/or harms (EFRH) that young people may encounter and experience beyond the family home (including online).
 EFRH are associated with exploitation, abuse or criminality, and raise safeguarding concerns, e.g. sexual and criminal exploitation, peer-on-peer abuse, gang affiliation, and serious youth violence.
-The project is led by Professor Michelle Lefevre and a team at the University of Sussex, working in collaboration with the University of Bedfordshire, Rees Centre at the University of Oxford, Research in Practice, and Innovation Unit.
+The project is led by Professor Michelle Lefevre and a team at the University of Sussex, working in collaboration with Durham University, Research in Practice, and Innovation Unit.
 You can find out more about team members here.

 The Innovate Project is funded to develop two types of new knowledge.
 First, we aim to increase understanding about the processes of innovation in social care, including the barriers and levers, and what system capabilities are needed to allow innovation to flourish and sustain over time, and to be scaled and spread.
 This was the focus of the ESRC funding call to which we responded.

 The project began in November 2019.
 During the first year we reviewed the literature on innovation, EFRH interventions, policies and practice guidance, and conducted a practice survey and some expert informant interviews.
-We will shortly be releasing papers and resources from this first phase of the research.
+From this work we have so far published:

 Intro to the project